godotengine/godot-docs/classes/class_projectsettings.rst

 :ref:`int<class_int>` **debug/gdscript/warnings/return_value_discarded** = ``0``

 When set to ``warn`` or ``error``, produces a warning or an error respectively when calling a function without using its return value (by assigning it to a variable or using it as a function argument).
-Such return values are sometimes used to denote possible errors using the :ref:`Error<enum_@GlobalScope_Error>` enum.
+These return values are sometimes used to indicate possible errors using the :ref:`Error<enum_@GlobalScope_Error>` enum.

 .. rst-class:: classref-item-separator